fkie-cad/LuckyCAT/luckycat/verifier/dummy_verifier/README.md

 # Dummy Verifier #
-This is a small example of how you could implement a verfier using the Python template.
+This is a small example of how you could implement a verifier using the Python template.
 Every crash gets acknowledged as exploitable.
 ## Installation ##
 Just use pip3: